 If however you have modified FLASH contents and do not want them to be saved, you can always avoid this by quitting the debugger (short cut SHIFT F5) which causes the simulator to be stopped without performing the normal save process.
-If you FLASH\LM3SXXXX.ini file from the simulator directory...
+If you wish to start with a fresh device (with blank FLASH contents) then simply delete the FLASH M5223X.ini file from the simulator directory...

-10. There is one important setting which we should perform before continuing; that is to set a MAC address to our new device.
+11. There is one important setting which we should perform before continuing; that is to set a MAC address to our new device.

-So browse to the "LAN configuration side", where you will see that the default MAC address is 00-00-00-00-00.
+So browse to the "LAN configuration side", where you will see that the default MAC address is 00-00-00-00-00-00.
 This works, but we really should set a new one - as long as we are not directly connected to the Internet any non-used value can be set.
 You make one up.
 For example set 00-11-22-33-44-55 (watch that the entry format is correct and always start with 00!) and then click on "modify / validate settings".
 The entry field will be set inactive since it is no longer zero and cannot be changed a second time (should your want to reset the value before we commit it to (simulated) FLASH click on "Reset changes", otherwise click on "Save changes".